Literacy Resource Guide

 News For You – A weekly newspaper for adult learners.
 Read and listen online to the top current events stories each week.

-New York State HSE/TASC™ Test – New York State selected the Test Assessing Secondary Completion (TASC™) to replace the General Educational Development (GED®) as the primary pathway to a New York State High School Equivalency Diploma effective January 2, 2014.
-Information about how to prepare for and take the TASC, including local resources and a list of upcoming test dates.
+New York State HSE/GED Test – New York State selected the General Educational Development Test (GED® Test) to replace the Test Assessing Secondary Completion (TASC™ Test) as the primary pathway to a New York State High School Equivalency (HSE) Diploma, effective January 2022.
+Information about how to prepare for and take the GED, including local resources and a list of upcoming test dates.

 USA Learns – 100% free English classes: Learn English speaking, listening, vocabulary, pronunciation, reading, writing and grammar.